antonfrancois/Demeter_metamorphosis/docs/source/advanced_users.rst

 the `integrator` by calling the attribute `Optimize_geodesicShooting.mp`, mp standing for metamorphosis path.
 This choice was made for conciseness.

-More precise explanations : The LDDMM case
+More precise explanations : The classic Metamorphic case
 -----------------------------------------------------------------------------------------------

 As you might know, the LDDMM algorithm can be seen as a particular case of the